 Some years ago, after finding out from a cousin who was digging into the family history that my paternal great grandfather was buried in the Melbourne General Cemetery in Carlton, I made enquiries with the keeper of those records, the Greater Metropolitan Cemeteries Trust.
 They were very helpful and came up with the goods — a location, and they even sent me a map.

 That’s how I was able to find George Burnham’s grave, which was also the resting place of his wife Matilda.
 George died in 1901 and Matilda in 1917.
-George came to Australia from Shoreditch, London, in 1863.
-Matilda came out from Belfast three months earlier.
+George landed in Australia from Shoreditch, London, in September 1863.
+Matilda (nee Wylie) came out from Dungannon, Northern Ireland, three months earlier.
 They met and married here, and lived in Emerald Hill (now South Melbourne).

 The grave location is lot K661 (picture at top left), alongside the cemetery’s 1st Avenue (a happy coincidence as the first house I lived in at Rosebud was in First Avenue).
-The gravesite was bare dirt when I found it, but not long after I put a simple wooden cross (which looks like it needs replacing).
+The gravesite was bare dirt when I found it, but not long after I put a simple wooden cross (which I have now replaced as the first one I placed rotted away).
 I was very glad to have found the burial site of these great grandparents, and thought that otherwise it would have been lost to the wider family.

 But of course everyone has two parents, and therefore two sets of family connections going back generations, but it’s not all the time that present day families have a lot of information on that background.